cloudmesh-community/book/chapters/in/os/ubuntu-usb-osx.md

 The next step is dangerous and you need to make sure you follow it.
 So please do not copy and paste, but read first, reflect and only if you understand it execute it.
-We know we say this all the time, but better saying it again instead of you destryoing your system.
+We know we say this all the time, but better saying it again instead of you destroying your system.
 This command also requires sudo access so you will either have to be in the sudo group, or use